The Games We Play

 ”It’s a recovery day, so I don’t need to eat as much today.”

-These rules aren't based on the individual’s actual context.
-They're permission structures designed to restrict energy intake while still appearing reasonable.
+These rules aren't based on the individual’s actual context and needs.
+They're structures designed to restrict energy intake while still appearing reasonable.
 “I do fuel my training sessions!” [caveat: as long as they are over a certain duration]

 Here's the reality: when you're systematically underfuelling, every session matters to your overall energy availability.
 If you're eating enough overall (truly enough), then yes, you can be more selective and apply more advanced techniques, such as periodised nutrition, carb cycling, etc.